Also known as: front lever tuck, tuck front lever, front tuck hold, bar front tuck, low bar front tuck

 What is Front Lever Tuck Hold on Bar?

-The Front Lever Tuck Hold on Bar is an easy calisthenics isometric hold on a low pull-up bar where you tuck your knees to chest and hold parallel.
-It primarily targets the core, latissimus, shoulders, traps and forearms while building pulling strength and body tension.
+The Front Lever Tuck Hold on Bar is an isometric pull variation where you hold a tucked front lever from a low pull-up bar.
+It primarily targets the core, latissimus, shoulders, traps and forearms.
+Difficulty - easy, suitable for beginners building scapular control and core strength.

 How to Do Front Lever Tuck Hold on Bar